zainta/Harddrive-Library/README.md

 * -exec

 This allows a scan to be performed immediately followed by a script execution.

+### Flags
+HDSL supports flags to assist with its output and behavior.
+Note that all flags are toggles; if they default to true, setting them will set them to false.
+Unless otherwise noted, all flags are nestable, i.e -hdsl, where h, d, s, and l are each seperate flags.
+* p - Progress Bar - defaults to off
+  * When on, causes scans to display progress bars indicating overall scan progression.
+  * Mutually exclusive with v
+* v - Verbose - defaults to on
+  * When on, causes scans to output full paths as they are scanned to the console.
+  * Mutually exclusive with p

 ## The Hard Drive Search Language
 HDSL is a simple query language designed for the retrieval of files and directories based on their locations and characteristics.
 The system currently implements the following statements: